Holger-Will/barcode-font-generator/README.md

     var code = generator.getCode(txt)

-the result is an ascii code, that when rendered with a code 128 Font will display a scannable  Code-128 Code.
+the result is an ascii code, that when rendered with a code 128 Font will display a scannable  Code-128 Code. please be aware that this is not a full blown encoder.
+It uses standard Code B encodings (see code table).
+No optimizations will be performed.